Collinformatics/AudioTranscription/README.md

       ./AppData/Local/Programs/Python/Python313/python.exe

-  Use the get your current working directory to get the first part of the path to your executable file then combine them:
+  Use pwd to get your current working directory:

-        path = /yourPath/AppData/Local/Programs/Python/Python313/python.exe
+        pwd
+        /your/path

+  combine the paths to get the full path:

+  /your/path/toFiles/toFiles/AppData/Local/Programs/Python/Python313/python.exe

 Create a virtual envrionment (venv) in the java envionment: